linode/docs/docs/guides/websites/hosting/setting-up-round-robin-dns/index.md

     If the backend status reports **0 up / 1 down**, check to make sure that your web application is configured to respond on the Linode's private IP address.
 You do this by adding the private IP address to your `/etc/hosts` file on your Linode and then reboot your Linode.
 There might be a virtual host mismatch as well -- check the notes in the next section.

-1. Repeat the steps to create a NodeBalancer until you have two NodeBalancers fully configured accross two different data centers.
+1. Repeat the steps to create a NodeBalancer until you have two NodeBalancers fully configured across two different data centers.

 1. Now that the NodeBalancers are up, go directly to your NodeBalancer's IP addresses in a browser.
 You should see your web application freely available as the NodeBalancer proxies the traffic through.